tt1m0n/Lem_in/README.md

 # Lem_in

+The goal of this project is to find the quickest way to get n ants across the farm

 HOW IT WORKS

 1. Compile all files (jus print make at the root of repository) it is create binary file "lem-in"